pivotal/docs-tap/scc/default-supply-chains.md

 ## Out of the Box Supply Chain Basic (source-to-url)

-Out of the Box Supply Chain Basic (source-to-url) is the most basic supply chain allowing you to:
+Out of the Box Supply Chain Basic (source-to-url) is the most basic supply chain.
+This supply chain allows you to:

 - Watch a git repository
 - Build the code into an image